garciaarmando/maybellineCosmetics/README.md

 - I used Figma to design the high fidelity wireframes
 - For the layout I used pure HTML, trying to maintain an accessibility score > 90%
-- I used pure CSS to provide the styles, considerating the responsive design with, at least, six screen sizes: 480px, 768px, 1024px, 1280px.
+- I used the Preprocessor SASS to provide the styles that compile to pure CSS, considerating the responsive design with, at least, four screen sizes: 480px, 768px, 1024px, 1280px.
 - The app turns its interfaz into a dark mode automatically at 8 pm server hour.

 ---